Get connected now

 Many of us aren't focused on the future because we're busy with what's needed today.
 But what could happen if we don't start to plan now?

-Flirting with your future is much like dating.
-If you aren't active in the relationship, it doesn't happen.
+Planning for your future is much like dating.
+If you aren't putting in the effort, it won't work.
 Don't flirt with your future – own it!
 Your retirement and other plans may not have the financial resources when you need them if you don't start today.
 Consider the following:

 - Emergency savings: Could you handle unexpected expenses like a medical emergency?
 Would you have to take on more debt?
 This could negatively impact your credit score and the interest rate you pay.